 Somebody Loves You, Mr. Hatch by Eileen Spinelli

-“Somebody loves me,” Mr. Hatch whispers as he dusts his living room.
-“Somebody loves me,” Mr. Hatch whistles as he does errands in town.
+“Somebody loves me,” Mr. Hatch whispers as he dusts his living room and while he runs errands in town.
 “Who,” Mr. Hatch wonders, “could somebody be?”

 I Walk with Vanessa by Kerascoët